nougaro/nougaro.github.io/docs/1.2/Expanding/Write-libs.md

 (`py2noug` and `default_pos` are imported from `lib_to_make_libs`)

 ### Lib with functions
-If you want functions in your lib, paste this code in your file (replace the generic names/texts with appropriate things):
+If you want functions in your lib, paste this code in your file (replace the generic names/texts with appropriate things, except for `function_name`, as the class is actually a wrapper for all the functions in your module):
 ```python
 class YourModuleName(ModuleFunction):
     """ YourModuleName Module """